typedb/typedb-docs/12-comparisons/00-SQL-and-Graql.md

 ### Type Based Reasoning

 In Graql, we can create type hierarchies to increase the expressivity of our model.
 We cannot do this in SQL.
-For example, we could extend the Northwind dataset by adding non-profits, banks and pharmaceutical companies.
+For example, we can extend the Northwind dataset by adding non-profits, banks and pharmaceutical companies.
 Conceptually, this looks as follows:

 ![ER Diagram Example](../images/comparisons/type-hierarchy.png)

-And in Graql we define it as such:
+And in Graql we define it as follows:

 ```graql
 define